Reverse Information Projections and Optimal E-statistics: Introduction

 \subsection{Contents and Overview}

 Below, in Section~\ref{sec:bekgrond}, we start by giving an overview of existing results on both the reverse information projection and $\E$-statistics, which we define and briefly motivate, and the growth-rate optimality (GRO) criterion, a natural replacement of statistical power within the context of $\E$-value based hypothesis testing.
-Section~\ref{sec:universal_ripr} states Theorem \ref{thm:InfoGain} about the universal RIPr, our first central result.
+Section~\ref{sec:universal_ripr} states Theorem \ref{thm:InfoGain}, our first central result.
 It shows that --- under very mild conditions --- there exists a unique measure $\hat Q$ such that every sequence $(Q_n)_{n\in \mathbb{N}}$ in $\mathcal{C}$ with

 converges to $\hat Q$ in a specific metric which we define.
 Thus, Theorem \ref{thm:InfoGain} may be viewed as a generalization of Li's result stated below as Theorem~\ref{thm:li}.
-We call $\hat Q$ the universal RIPr, as it coincides with the RIPr whenever the information divergence is finite.
-The remainder of Section~\ref{sec:universal_ripr} provides further discussion of this result, as well as an example showing that the universal RIPr can be well-defined whereas the standard RIPr is not.
+We refer to $\hat Q$ as the RIPr, as it coincides with the original notion of the RIPr whenever the information divergence is finite.
+The remainder of Section~\ref{sec:universal_ripr} provides further discussion of this result, as well as an example showing that our extended notion of the RIPr can be well-defined whereas the RIPr was previously undefined.
 In the specific case that all initial measures are probability measures, both Li's original result and ours leave open the possibility that $\hat{Q}$ may be a strict sub-probability measure, integrating to less than 1.
 In Sub-Section~\ref{sec:strictlyspeaking} we give a further example showing that this can indeed be the case, and we provide, via Theorem~\ref{thm:aftagende}, a condition under which $\hat{Q}$ is guaranteed to be a standard (integrating to $1$) probability measure.
-Sub-Section~\ref{sec:algo} then extends the greedy algorithm of \cite{li1999mixture} and \cite{brinda2018adaptive} for approximating the RIPr to the universal RIPr.
+Sub-Section~\ref{sec:algo} then extends the greedy algorithm of \cite{li1999mixture} and \cite{brinda2018adaptive} for approximating the RIPr in settings where $D(P\|\mathcal{C})<\infty$ to settings where the information divergence might be infinite.